Rapporter/rapport/_includes/templates-autogenerated.md

 In order to get more insight on the underlying data, a table of basic descriptive statistics is displayed below.

 <%
-rp.desc(y, x, c(min, max, mean, sd, var, median, IQR, skewness, kurtosis))
+rp.desc(x, y, c(min, max, mean, sd, var, median, IQR, skewness, kurtosis))
 %>

 # Diagnostics